-On November 1, 2005, the SAFE issued SAFE Circular No. 75, pursuant to which (i) a PRC resident, whether natural or legal person, must register with the local branch of SAFE before it establishes or takes control of an overseas special purpose company, or an SPV, for the purpose of overseas equity financing, including convertible debt financing; (ii) when a PRC resident contributes the assets of, or equity interests in, a domestic enterprise to an SPV, or engages in overseas financing after contributing assets or equity interests to an SPV, such PRC resident must undertake procedures for amending the foreign exchange registration for overseas investment with the local branch of the SAFE to include information concerning the net assets or equity interests owned by the PRC resident in the SPV and any change of the status and (iii) when the SPV undergoes a material event outside of China, such as increases or decreases in investment amount, transfers or exchanges of shares, mergers or divisions, long-term equity or debt investment, guarantees of offshore obligations, or other material events that do not involve return investment, the PRC resident must, within 30 days after the occurrence of such event, register such change with the local branch of SAFE.
+On November 1, 2005, the SAFE issued SAFE Circular No. 75, pursuant to which (i) a PRC resident, whether natural or legal person, must register with the local branch of SAFE before it establishes or takes control of an overseas special purpose company, or an SPV, for the purpose of overseas equity financing, including convertible debt financing; (ii) when a PRC resident contributes the assets of, or equity interests in, a domestic enterprise to an SPV, or engages in overseas investment with the local branch of the SAFE to include information concerning the net assets or equity interests owned by the PRC resident in the SPV and any change of the status and (iii) when the SPV undergoes a material event outside of China, such as increases or decreases in investment amount, transfers or exchanges of shares, mergers or divisions, long-term equity or debt investment, guarantees of offshore obligations, or other material events that do not involve return investment, the PRC resident must, within 30 days after the occurrence of such event, register such change with the local branch of SAFE.